mbollemeijer/sheet2csv/README.md

 # sheet2csv

-sheet2csv is a handy tool for those who need to convert large Excel sheets on a regular basis.
+sheet2csv is a handy tool for those who need to convert large Excel sheets to csv's on a regular basis.

 ### Why ?
 For one of the projects I work on on a daily basis, we occasionally need to convert certain .xlsx files to separate .csv files.